Squeezed Limit non-Gaussianity Estimation with Cosmic Shear: Formalism

 To evaluate Eq.~\eqref{eq:cl21_final}, we require a model for the squeezed-limit bispectrum $B(q, k; \chi_q, \chi_k)$.
 Based on the consistency relation, which indicates that late-time gravitational evolution contributes terms scaling with positive powers of the soft mode $q$, while the $f_{\mathrm{NL}}$ contribution scales with negative powers of $q$, we adopt a polynomial ansatz:

 Here, $k$ represents the wavenumber of the hard mode.
 The first term arises from non-zero $f_{\mathrm{NL}}$, while the second term encapsulates non-linear gravitational evolution.
-In this work, we truncate the series at $n=0$, which provides sufficient accuracy for a wide range of soft modes \citet[][]{2022PhRvD.106l3525G, 2024PhRvD.109d3515G}:
+We adopt the transfer function $T(q)$ following \citet{Eisenstein:1997ik}, which is then normalized to unity on large scales.
+In this work, we truncate the series at $n=0$, which provides sufficient accuracy for a wide range of soft modes \citet{2022PhRvD.106l3525G, 2024PhRvD.109d3515G}:

-The coefficient $a_0(k, \chi_k)$ can be determined analytically from the consistency condition \citep[][]{2014PhRvD..89l3522V, 2014PhRvD..90b3546N}:
+The coefficient $a_0(k, \chi_k)$ can be determined analytically from the consistency condition \citep{2014PhRvD..89l3522V, 2014PhRvD..90b3546N}:

-The $f_{\mathrm{NL}}$ coefficient is modeled as \citep[][]{2022PhRvD.106l3525G}:
+The $f_{\mathrm{NL}}$ coefficient is modeled as \citep{2022PhRvD.106l3525G}:

 However, Eq.~\eqref{eq:a_0_grav} may break down on small scales and at low redshifts due to baryonic effects.
 Besides, non-zero $f_{\mathrm{NL}}$ not only gives rise to $a_{f_{\mathrm{NL}}}$ term, but also affects the amplitude of gravitational non-Gaussianity.
 To account for this effect, we introduce a normalization factor $A_0$ for gravitational non-Gaussianity, which is marginalized during parameter estimation.
 Thus, our final bispectrum model is: